 If we were unable to satisfy the conditions of Letter 12-40 in the future, our Adviser may be subject to registration with the CFTC as a CPO.
-Registered CPOs must comply with numerous substantive regulations related to disclosure, reporting and recordkeeping, and are required to become members of the National Futures Association, or the NFA, and be subject to the NFA's rules and bylaws.
+Registered CPOs must comply with numerous substantive regulations related to disclosure, reporting and recordkeeping, and are required to become members of the National Futures Association (the "NFA"), and be subject to the NFA's rules and bylaws.
 Compliance with these additional registration and regulatory requirements could increase our expenses and impact performance.
-The Adviser previously relied on the exemption from registration in CFTC Rule 4.13(a) (3), which is not available for advisers of companies whose stock is marketed to the public.